zilliztech/zdoc/docs/tutorials/metrics-and-alerts/view-cluster-metric-charts.md

 ### Data{#data}

-To view metric charts for business data, locate the __Data__ section on the __Metrics__ tab.
+To view metric charts for business data, select the __Metrics__ tab and refer to the __Data__ area.
 These charts provide a snapshot of the cluster's entity data by indicating the number of collections, entities, and loaded entities in the cluster.

 - __Collection Count__: The count of collections created in the cluster.